A model for framed configuration spaces of points: Background and recollections

 To set the notation, recall that the cohomology of $\FM_{n}(k) \simeq \Conf_{k}(\R^{n})$ is given by the following algebra, with generators $\omega_{ij}$ of degree $n-1$:

-Kontsevich \cite{Kontsevich1999} built a Hopf cooperad $\stG_{n}$ to connect $H^{*}(\FM_{n})$ with the forms on $\FM_{n}$ as follows.
+Kontsevich \cite{Kontsevich1999} built a Hopf cooperad $\stG_{n}$ to connect $H(\FM_{n})$ with the forms on $\FM_{n}$ as follows.
 Elements of $\stG_{n}(k)$ are linear combinations of graphs with two types of vertices: ``external'' vertices, numbered from $1$ to $k$, and an arbitrary number of ``internal'' vertices, undistinguishable and usually drawn in black.
 The edges are formally directed, but an edge is identified with $(-1)^{n}$ times its opposite edge, so we will usually not draw the orientation.
 The total degree of a graph is $(n-1)$ times the number of edges, minus $n$ times the number of internal vertices.
 We mod out by graphs containing connected components with only internal vertices.
 The differential of a graph is obtained as a sum over all possible ways of contracting an edge connected to an internal vertex.
 The product glues graphs along external vertices, while the cooperad structure maps collapse subgraphs.
+In order to have a well-defined coaction on our graph complex, we mod out by all graphs containing internal vertices of valence $\le 1$.

-\begin{rem} To be consistent with what follows, note that we explicitly allow ``tadpoles'', i.e.\ edges between a vertex and itself, as well as double edges, and we do not impose any condition on the valence of internal vertices.
-We then must clarify that in the differential, the so-called ``dead ends'', i.e. edges connected to a univalent internal vertex, are not contracted. \end{rem}
+\begin{rem} To be consistent with what follows, note that we explicitly allow ``tadpoles'', i.e.\ edges between a vertex and itself, as well as multiple edges.
+This does not change the quasi-isomorphism type of the graph complex, see for instance the argument of \cite[Proposition 3.4]{Willwacher2014}.
+Mind however that for $n$ even graphs with double edges are automatically zero by symmetry, since the symmetry of switching the two edges is odd.
+Similarly, for $n$ odd graphs with tadpoles are zero since they have an odd symmetry by flipping the tadpole. \end{rem}